BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 #### Removing a Workspace

-You can remove a `Workspace` by deprecating it from the `Resource View`
+You can remove a `Workspace` by deprecating it from the `Resource View`.

 ### Dashboard Creation